ManahariDahal/Facial-Recognition-API-back-end/README.md

-This project was created with ReactJS for front-end, Node.js/Express.js for backend and MongoDB for database.
+This project was created with ReactJS for front-end, Node.js/Express.js for backend and Postgresql for database.

 This is a web app where you can use a URL ending with .jpg/.png image and it will detect the face.